-In general, taking a multivitamin is a holistic approach to fill any nutrient gaps in the diet.
-However, individual supplements might be better for a specific health problem.
+In general, taking a multivitamin is a great way to fill any nutrient gaps in the diet.
+However, individual supplements may be more beneficial for specific health issues.
 Water-soluble vitamins, such as vitamin C and B vitamins, are generally considered safe.
-On the other hand, fat-soluble vitamins, such as vitamins A, D, E and K, are stored in the organs and can remain in the body for up to 6 months, increasing the chance of an overdose.
+On the other hand, fat-soluble vitamins, like vitamins A, D, E and K, are stored in the body and can remain there for up to 6 months, increasing the risk of an overdose.

-It's also relatively easy to overdose on minerals.
-Taking large amounts of supplements for long periods of time can cause certain side effects.
+It's also relatively easy to take too much of certain minerals.
+Taking large amounts of supplements for long periods of time can cause side effects.
 Moderation is key when it comes to vitamins and minerals.
 As we mentioned before, there are 13 essential vitamins and 14 minerals.

 Do the smart thing and get comprehensive insurance by taking a multivitamin.
 Additional supplementation with individual vitamins may make sense for certain medical conditions.
 For example, if you have anemia, your doctor might recommend that you take an additional iron supplement of up to 100 mg per day in addition to your multivitamin.
 However, taking extra iron without a valid medical reason can be dangerous.